 Santa Fe is a small, flat island right in the center of the Galápagos archipelago, and is thought to be one of the oldest volcanoes here.
 Dating of the rocks below the water estimate they were formed almost 4 million years ago.

 Santa Fe had it's own breed of Giant Tortoise that became extinct at some point in the 1800s due to being hunted for meat.
 There are two species that are unique to the island still present here - the Santa Fe Land Iguana, and the Santa Fe Rice Rat.

-- Species unique to Santa Fe
+Our trips to Santa Fe